A registered plan management provider can help you manage your National Disability Insurance Scheme (NDIS) funds.

-A plan manager acts as the middle man – the NDIS pays your plan management provider, who then pays your NDIS bills and handles the paperwork.
+A plan manager acts as the middleman – the NDIS pays your plan management provider, who then pays your NDIS bills and handles the paperwork.
 Your plan manager will meet with you to understand your plan and identify what services you’d like them to manage.

 Is it for me?

-If you would like more flexibility and choice in providers but aren’t confident in handling budgets, then engaging a plan manager may suit you.
+If you want flexibility in the providers you can use, but aren’t confident in handling budgets, then engaging a plan manager may suit you.

-- You don’t have to keep track of paperwork or open a special bank account.
+You don’t have to keep track of paperwork or open a special bank account

-- No personal financial accountability
+No personal financial accountability

-- You have a partner to help you navigate the NDIS
+You have a partner to help you navigate the NDIS

-- Pros of self-management without administrative burden
+Pros of self-management without the administrative burden

-- Certain plan management providers might offer their own technology such as apps and trackers so you can view your budgets whenever you’d like
+Certain plan management providers might offer their own technology such as apps and trackers so you can view your budgets whenever you’d like

-- Another person to meet with regularly
+Another person to meet with regularly

-- The billing process may take longer
+The billing process may take longer